 Chazown (Revelation) 19:2 For true and righteous are his judgments: for he has judged the great whore, which did corrupt the earth with her fornication, and has avenged the blood of his servants at her hand.

 Yahuwshuwa only read “half of the verse,” and then closed the scroll, and handed it back to the Temple scribe.
 Right after that, he said to his Congregation: “Today this Scripture has been filled in your hearing.”
-After this, he compared his ministry to that of Eliyahuw’s (Elijah’s) 3.5 years of ministry.
+After this, he compared his ministry to that of the prophet Eliyahuw (Elijah) whose ministry was exactly 3.5 years.

 Luqas (Luke) 4:23 And He said to them, “No doubt, you shall say this proverb to Me, ‘Physician, heal yourself!
 Whatever we have heard being done in Capernaum (Kephar Naḥum), do also here in Your country.’ ”